 Getting to know your list members better

-Believe it or not, most of your aren’t interested in everything that you decide to send in the context of an e-mail .
-As you collect contact information and permission, consider asking your prospective to their interests.
-Using interest information allows you to sort your e-mail lists into and send information relevant to that category.
+Believe it or not, most of your prospects aren’t interested in everything that you decide to send in the context of an e-mail strategy.
+As you collect contact information and permission, consider asking your prospective subscribers to share their interests.
+Using interest information allows you to sort your e-mail lists into categories and send information relevant to that category.

 Asking your prospective subscribers open-ended questions about their interests can prove frustrating because people tend to be unique in their approach to questions about preferences.
 Some people share their true feelings, but others are inclined to tell you what you want to hear.